-The Expanding Your Horizons (EYH) conference at Saint Mary-of-the-Woods College is a one-day conference designed to motivate young womens' interest in science, mathematics, engineering and technology.
-The conference will be held on Saturday, November 3, 2012.
+Expanding Your Horizons (EYH) at Saint Mary-of-the-Woods College is a one-day, national network of conferences, designed to motivate young womens' interest in science, mathematics, engineering and technology.
+The conference will be held on Saturday, October 31st, 2015.

 Additionally, prominent professional women who work in the STEM fields will lead the hands-on workshops.

 Who: All young women in middle school, grades 6-8.

 When: Saturday, October 31, 2015 (Conference runs from 9 a.m. to 3 p.m.)

 - Talk with women in science and math careers,